Harpr33t-Singh/Harpr33t-Singh.github.io/_pages/cv.md

 *Micro-scale properties of 2D MXenes for electrochemical actuators*

-My research aims to study the performance of surface-modified MXene-based electrodes as electrochemical actuators.
-The motivation behind this project is to use in-situ techniques to understand the relationship between surface modification and intercalation/deintercalation processes for the micro-structuring of electrodes for improved performance.
+The objective of my research is to examine the efficacy of surface-modified MXene-based electrodes in serving as electrochemical actuators.
+This project is driven by the goal of employing in-situ methodologies to elucidate the correlation between surface modification and the intercalation/deintercalation processes, with the aim of micro-structuring electrodes to enhance their performance.

 ---

-## Master's in Nanoscience and Nanotechnology
+## MASTER'S IN NANOSCIENCE AND NANOTECHNOLOGY
 *Department of Nanoscience & Nanotechnology*
 *Panjab University, Chandigarh, India*

 <span style="color: #33ACFF; font-size: 14px;">July 2016 - June 2018 (Full time)</span>

-The focus of my study was to learn the methods and techniques required for research on nanomaterials, their synthesis, characterization, and applications.
-During my studies, I acquired theoretical and practical experience with spectroscopy and electrochemical techniques and studied porous Mose<sub>2</sub>/Wse<sub>2</sub> heterostructures for hydrogen evolution reaction.
+My academic focus centered on acquiring expertise in researching nanomaterials, encompassing their synthesis, characterization, and various applications.
+Throughout my studies, I gained both theoretical knowledge and hands-on experience with spectroscopy and electrochemical techniques.
+Specifically, I conducted research on porous MoSe<sub>2</sub>/WSe<sub>2</sub> heterostructures, particularly investigating their potential for the hydrogen evolution reaction.

 ---
+# BACHELOR'S IN ELECTRONICS AND COMMUNICATION
+*Punjab Technical University, Jalandhar, Punjab*

+<span style="color: #33ACFF; font-size: 14px;">August 2011 - June 2015 (Full time)</span>

+During my undergraduate studies, I delved deeply into electronic systems, covering both digital and analog circuits, as well as DACs and ADCs, along with signal design and implementation.
+I honed my programming skills to integrate these elements effectively, maximizing their performance.
+Subsequently, I applied this combined knowledge to develop data acquisition systems for projects and to create predictive models aimed at early forecasting of crop disease severity.
+This endeavor serves to assist farmers in optimizing pesticide usage for more efficient pest control practices.

+---

+# EXTRA CURICULLAR ACTIVITIES

+* Group meetings organizer <span style="color: #33ACFF; font-size: 14px;">November 2022 - Octuber 2023 (Full time)</span>
+  * ELAN group, LCPME, Nancy, France*
+* Industry 4.0